Studio Voice Auditions

 Scholarships are available to students majoring in music, taking music as a minor, and those enrolled in ensembles.
 Scholarships are based on talent, achievement, and need.

-Auditions are held prior to March 1.
+Scholarship auditions are held prior to March 1.
 Please contact the School of Music for information.

 The audition for admission to studio voice will include: